bkitterman/ZaniJS/README.md

 # ZaniJS
-A out of memory, JSON based database for JavaScript
+A out of memory, JSON based database for JavaScript, built as a challenge to see if I could recreate a mongoDB system to be embedded in my other projects.